ganeshgitrepo/Amount-of-WTFs-per-Project/README.md

 provided in @Grep, classes are filtered out from being scanned based on the filter.
 The runner uses a test class internally to assert whether the code is still infested with WTFs (or any other annotation class set in @Grep).

-The analysis of .class files within given package, its sub-packages and any JAR files found is done using reflection.
-At first I was using third party library called 'Reflections' for this task (which is a very good tool btw!), but I ended up not using it anymore.
-I did not want to have third party dependencies and implemented my own meta data analysis in order to keep the library size small and lean.
-In the near future, I will extract the metadata analysis logic into a separate library.
-It should be quite flexible since there different .class file scanners in place.
-For example, scanner for constructors only or for method parameters, fields only etc.
+The analysis of .class files within given package, its sub-packages and any JAR files found, is done using byte code analysis.
+In other words, the scanning is done without loading classes into JVM PermGen Space and wasting resources.

 So, if runner's test assertion fails (given annotation like @WTF found present in the code), the test class generates metrics about how many WTFs are there and where.
 These metrics appended to the assertion failure message.